DataDog/integrations-core/cassandra_nodetool/README.md

 ### Configuration

-Edit the file `cassandra_nodetool.d/conf.yaml` in the `conf.d/` folder at the root of your Agent's directory.
+Edit the file `cassandra_nodetool.d/conf.yaml` in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample cassandra_nodetool.d/conf.yaml][3] for all available configuration options:

 ```yaml